alessandrasomma28/madsf/README.md

 1. Open project (`cd/path/to/this/project`), create a virtual environment with Python >=3.10 (`python3.10 -m venv .venv`) and activate it (`source .venv/bin/activate`).
 2. Install requirements from *requirements.txt* file (`pip install -r requirements.txt`).
-3. Run python notebooks `.ipynb` in `experiments/` folder to generate the results of the experiments regarding fidelity, efficiency and extensibility.
+3. Run python notebooks `.ipynb` in `experiments/` folder to generate the results of the experiments regarding responsiveness, fidelity, scalability and extensibility.
 The results will be saved in the `experiments/results/` folder.

 ### Running simulations